-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 Shares are basically flat although perhaps are starting to break out.
 Still waiting.

 Chicago Bridge & Iron (NYSE:CBI) (Jan 31) – If you read this report and purchased the stock as a result, I’m genuinely sorry.
 Flat out, we just got it wrong that $30 was the time to buy.
-Yet at the same time we continue to hold the stock, confident that it is undervalued below $20 and worth at least mid-$30’s.
+Yet at the same time, we continue to hold the stock, confident that it is undervalued below $20 and worth at least mid-$30s.

 We are strongly considering doubling down on this stock with call options if/when the chart stabilizes – stay tuned for more.

-Triumph Group (NYSE:TGI) (Mar 24) – This one’s done better, up 35% in the 3 ½ months that have passed since my article was posted.
+Triumph Group (NYSE:TGI) (Mar 24) – This one has done better, up 35% in the 3 ½ months that have passed since my article was posted.

 Full disclosure: I no longer have any position in Triumph Group.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).